arachne-framework/arachne-docs/docs/modules/arachne-core.md

 An initializer (as defined in the module definition map) may be one of the following concrete types:

 - A _fully qualified symbol_ is interpreted as the name of a function, which is expected to take a configuration value and return a (possibly updated) configuration.
+- An _unqualified symbol_ is interpreted as the name of a namespace, which will be loaded with the `arachne.core.config.script/*config*` dynamic var bound to an atom containing the configuration.
+The presumption is that DSL forms in the config script will update the context configuration imperatively using `swap!`.
 - A _vector_ is assumed to be valid Datomic/DataScript transaction data and is transacted directly to the config.
-- A _string_ is interpreted as the process-relative path to a configuration DSL script, which will be evaluated using Clojure's `load-file` function with the `arachne.core.config.script/*config*` dynamic var bound to an atom containing the configuration.
-The presumption is that DSL forms in the config script will update the configuration using `swap!`.
+- A _string_ is interpreted as the process-relative path to a configuration DSL script, which will be evaluated using Clojure's `load-file` function with a context config bound.
 - Any other _list_ is evaluated by `eval` as a config script (with `*config*` bound.)

 ### Runtime